stylelint-scss/stylelint-scss/README.md

 ## Installation and usage

-stylelint-scss is a plugin for [stylelint](https://stylelint.io/user-guide/get-started), so it's meant to be used with it.
+This plugin is used in the [stylelint-config-standard-scss shared config](https://github.com/stylelint-scss/stylelint-config-standard-scss).
+We recommend using that shared config, rather than installing this plugin directly.

+However, the plugin can still be used in you're crafting a config from the ground up.
 First, install stylelint-scss (and stylelint, if you haven't done so yet) via NPM:

 ```
 npm install stylelint stylelint-scss